UnrealArtOptimization/minimal-mistakes/book/pipelines/index.md

 _Note:_ Every chapter of this book is extended compared with the original video.
 It's also regularly updated, while videos stay unchanged since their upload.
 {: .notice--info}

-# Anatomy of a frame
+# The anatomy of a frame

-Every frame rendered by a real-time engine is a result of work done both by the _CPU_ and the _GPU (aka graphics card)_.
-In simplification, the CPU prepares the data and issues commands for the GPU to process.
+Every frame rendered by a real-time engine is a result of work done both by the CPU and the GPU (aka the graphics card).
+In simplification, the CPU prepares the data and issues commands (_draw calls_) for the GPU to process.

 The engine code can't control the GPU directly.
 Instead, it has to send the commands using an _API: application programming interface_.
 OpenGL, DirectX, Vulkan or Metal are examples of most popular APIs, though it may also be a game console's proprietary interface, like Playstation 4's GNM.
 In the case of PC and mobile, these API function calls must be further translated by a graphics _driver_.